Key Stage 3

 Practical work is carried out throughout the course and will be tested in the written papers at the end of the course from 2018.

-Science is involved in the STEM club (KS3); GCSE revision; Physics, Chemistry and Biology clubs as well as running various visits, external trips and residential courses both here and abroad.
+Science is involved in the STEM club (Key Stage 3); GCSE revision; Physics, Chemistry and Biology clubs as well as running various visits, external trips and residential courses both here and abroad.